PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-Advanced.md

 ## Software Setup

-Everything is the same as the [Pico W UART mode guide](Controller-PicoW-UART.md#software-setup).
+Everything is the same as the [Pico UART mode guide](Controller-PicoW-UART.md#software-setup).